sheepla/gofind/README.md

 Help Options:
   -h, --help     Show this help message
 ```

+Simply specify the keywords in the arguments e.g. package name (`template`), symbol name (`io.Reader`), multiple keywords (`json OR yaml`) etc.

+To see examples of keywords to search for, check [search-help](https://pkg.go.dev/search-help) on pkg.go.dev.

+It can be output the result in JSON format by specifying the `-j`, `--json` option.

+By default, it searches for packages, but you can also search for symbols with the `-s`, `--symbol` option.

 When you select an element, the name of the package is output.
 You can also output the URL by specify the `-u`, `--url` option.